akka/akka/akka-docs/src/main/paradox/typed/cluster-membership.md

 become a part of the cluster).
 To be able to move forward the state of the `unreachable` nodes must be changed.
 It must become `reachable` again or marked as `down`.
 If the node is to join the cluster again the actor system must be restarted and go through the joining process again.
-The cluster can, through the leader, also *auto-down* a node after a configured time of unreachability.
-If new incarnation of unreachable node tries to rejoin the cluster old incarnation will be marked as `down` and new incarnation can rejoin the cluster without manual intervention.
+If new incarnation of the unreachable node tries to rejoin the cluster old incarnation will be marked as `down` and new incarnation can rejoin the cluster without manual intervention.

-@@@ note

-If you have *auto-down* enabled and the failure detector triggers, you can over time end up with a lot of single node clusters if you don't put measures in place to shut down nodes that have become `unreachable`.
-This follows from the fact that the `unreachable` node will likely see the rest of the cluster as `unreachable`, become its own leader and form its own cluster.

-@@@

 <a id="weakly-up"></a>
 ## WeaklyUp Members